Teddy Roosevelt once said:

 This passage is from McCarthy’s novel Blood Meridian.

-McCarthy never served in any military capacity (nor have I), but I find myself more moved by his rendition of Teddy’s old quote.
+For whatever reason, I find myself more moved by his rendition of Teddy’s old quote.